 Ohio Roads - US 6

 On the Cedar Point Causeway/Cedar Pt.
 Blvd.
-SB, courtesy Scott Colbert.
-Yes, both signs are correct.
-The first sign is on the Causeway, and the right lane turns onto 1st St. If you continue on, though, as much traffic does, the traffic pattern changes at US 6.
+SB, with a view of Sandusky and signs to no particular standard.
+All the signs are correct.
+The first two signs are on the Causeway, and the right lane turns onto 1st St. If you continue on, though, as much traffic does, the traffic pattern changes at US 6.
 I don't know why Cedar Point decided to sign its exit so mysteriously.
-Ugly signs first photo, cool WEST shield second photo.

 US 6 EB in Andover where it joins OH 7.
 Judging from the shield, this sign dates to between World War II and Jimmy Carter.
 Straight ahead, old US 6 continues as OH 85, across the bi-state Pymatuning Reservoir into Pennsylvania.
 US 6 takes the long way around the top of the reservoir for no good reason.
 (Maybe, at some point, there was no bridge over the Reservoir, but that condition was quite temporary.)